MariusZerni/project-4/README.md

 ## Brief
-- Build a full-stack application by making your own back end and your own front end
+- Build a full-stack application by making a back end and a front end
-- Use a Python Django API to serve your data from a Postgres database
+- Using a Python Django API to serve data from a Postgres database
-- Create a front end built with React
+- Creating a front end built with React
-- Deploy the app with Heroku
+- Deploying the app with Heroku

 ## Technologies Used